 - Roll out the pizza dough into a 12-inch circle.
 Spread an even layer of the sauce and sprinkle on the parmesan.
 Bake for 4-5 minutes or until the top is browned and bubbly.
 Remove the pizza from the oven and top with prosciutto, burrata, and arugula.
 Drizzle extra virgin olive oil and sprinkle freshly cracked black pepper.
 Serve immediately.

 **Helpful tips and common mistakes

-Once the liquid has almost all evaporated, season the tomato sauce, blend until smooth and taste again for seasoning.
-The sauce looks a little more orange then yellow at this point but we're stilling to the yellow margherita name!
+Once the liquid has almost all evaporated, season the tomato sauce, blend until smooth, and taste again for seasoning.
+The sauce looks a little more orange than yellow at this point but we're sticking to the yellow Margherita name!

 Roll out your pizza dough into a 12-inch circle and proceed to make the pizza.
-Spread the yellow margherita sauce on the dough with a light sprinkle of grated parmesan.
-Bake the pizza on the highest temperature of your oven, usually between 500-550 degrees F. Bake the pizza until the crust is browned and the top is bubbly.
+Spread the yellow tomato sauce on the dough with a light sprinkle of grated parmesan.
+Bake the pizza at the highest temperature of your oven, usually between 500-550 degrees F until the crust is browned and the top is bubbly.

 Remove the pizza from the oven and finish it with prosciutto, burrata, and arugula.
 Drizzle extra virgin olive oil and finish with freshly cracked black pepper.

 My friends, I cannot begin to tell you how much I love this yellow margherita pizza.
 I may never buy store-bought pizza sauce again.
 The combination of creamy, salty, bitter, and sweet all come to play and create one restaurant-quality meal.
 I may never eat another sausage and mushroom pizza again...